Manage users and permissions

 Remove a user

-You can remove a user if the user no longer needs access to Pentaho Data Catalog.
+You can remove a user if they no longer need access to Data Catalog.

 Perform the following steps to remove a user: